cjmayo/ntp/doc/source/autokey.rst

 Example

-Returning to the example of Figure 1, Alice, Helen and Carol run run the Trusted Certificate (TC) scheme, internally, as the environment is secure and without threat from external attack, in particular a middleman masquerade.
+Returning to the example of :numref:`autokey-example-fig`, Alice, Helen and Carol run run the
+Trusted Certificate (TC) scheme, internally, as the environment is secure and without threat from external attack, in particular a middleman masquerade.
 However, TH X of Carol is vulnerable to masquerade